TonyDeRosia/evennia-minimud/README.md

 Check server logs for messages from `SpawnManager` about errors or skipped rooms.
 Also confirm each room prototype includes a valid `spawns` field with the correct NPC identifiers.
+The `redit` spawn editor now warns if you try to add an unknown prototype.
 Weapon Creation
 ```bash
 cweapon "longsword" mainhand 1d8 4 STR+2 A reliable longsword.